Raikonen/xtensi0n-Notificaxi0n/README.md

 ## Video

-A video demonstrating the use of xtensi0n in chromium with the xtensi0n logger can be found in `video.mp4`.
+A video demonstrating the use of xtensi0n in chromium with the real-time monitoring system notificaxi0n can be found in `video.mp4`.

 ## How to install xtensi0n